frederic-perez/AmE-dictionary/data/dictionary.md

 __barbed__ _adj_ :two: __1__ Unkind and criticizing. _He was a targed for Jack’s barbed humor._ __2__ Having a sharp point that curves backwards.
 __barbells__
 __Barbershop music__ _n_ Barbershop vocal harmony, as codified during the barbershop revival era (1930s–present), is a style of a cappella close harmony, or unaccompanied vocal music, characterized by consonant four-part chords for every melody note in a primarily homorhythmic texture.
+__Barbie__ _n_ A brand of doll representing a slim, shapely young woman, especially one with blond hair, blue eyes, and fair skin.
 __barbiturate__ _n_ :es: barbitúrico
 __barbs__ _n_ :two::hammer: _His sharp barbs._
 __bard__